iheartswift/Rainbow/README.md

 # 🌈 Rainbow
-Welcome to the Rainbow UI Library!
+Welcome to the Rainbow Button Library!
 This library provides a vibrant and customizable set of button configurations to enhance your SwiftUI applications.
-Whether you need buttons, loaders, or gradients, Rainbow UI has you covered with beautiful and interactive elements.
+Rainbow buttons are multiplatform by default and support platform native features like haptics, sound on iOS 📱 and focused states on Apple 📺.

 ![iOS](https://img.shields.io/badge/iOS-17.0+-blue)
 ![macOS](https://img.shields.io/badge/macOS-14.0+-blue)